HedgerNINA/hotspotRL/METADATA.md

   3.7 Solar radiation

-  - Data source: Solar radiation data was downloaded from WorlClim (http://worldclim.org/version2) at 30 seconds resolution (~1km2).
+  - Data source: Solar radiation data was downloaded from WorldClim (http://worldclim.org/version2) at 30 seconds resolution (~1km2).
 The data are monthly averages from 1970-2000.
   - Data preparation: The monthly solar radiation was extracted for the 1km SSB grid in R studio.
 The annual mean was calculated and extracted to the 5km grid as well.